 About the Awards

 The Mary Catherine Strobel Volunteer Awards, presented by Advance Financial, recognize Middle Tennessee volunteers who give their time and talents to improve the community.
 For more than 30 years, the awards ceremony have been Middle Tennessee’s largest annual celebration of volunteerism.

 Hosted by Hands On Nashville in partnership with the Strobel family, the Awards honor the spirit of service demonstrated by Mary Catherine Strobel.
-Read more about the story behind the ceremony.

 Mary Catherine Schweiss Strobel was born in Nashville on August 20, 1912, and grew up in the city’s old Germantown neighborhood – a humble, close knit community where people took care of one another.
 She is best remembered and honored in Middle Tennessee for her tireless, joyful commitment to those in need: the poor, the sick, the homeless and the helpless.